|

 university and college coaches go

-searching for a new group of talented athletes to recruit.
+searching for a new group of

-Every year hundreds of top schools award athletes
+Every year hundreds of top schools

 over $1

-billion in sports scholarships.
 There are often other benefits to

 sports participation.
-The goal of this site is to
+The goal of

-help high school athletes find information and advice that can guide
+help high school athletes find

-them through the university and college sports recruiting process to
+them through the university and

 find the